ksheersagaragrawal/ksheersagaragrawal.github.io/_projects/4_project.md

 ## <span style="font-size: 24px;font-weight: bold;">Contributions</span>

-A team of 10 students
+A team of 10 students has developed this project.
 Contributions are welcome!
 If you have ideas for improvements, new features, or want to collaborate on the project, feel free to reach out on mail.

 ## <span style="font-size: 24px;font-weight: bold;">Acknowledgments</span>
  Special thanks to Engine On for making it fun to visualise the working of Double Acting Pump.
 Watch the [YouTube video](https://www.youtube.com/watch?v=2_p6WHZqeOQ) to learn more.